KubeEcosystem/kubecoinContracts/EVM/readme.md

 # KubeCoin Contract

-This is a Solidity smart contract for a token called KubeCoin.
+This is a Solidity smart contract for the KubeCoin token.
 The contract is built using OpenZeppelin's contract library and is compatible with OpenZeppelin Contracts version 5.0.0 and later.

 ## License